jo/quilt/README.md

 Getting started
 ---------------

-Change *DB_NAME* in *script/fs* to fullfit your database name.
+Change *DB* in *script/fs* to fullfit your CouchDB server url.

 inside the base directory run

     script/fs

-Your Application code will now be available at ./couchdb.
+Your Application code will now be available at ./app/<CouchDB server url>.